Join our newsletter

 2.2 Outliers

-Outliers are data points which are at an extreme.
+Outliers are data points that are at an extreme.
 They usually have very high or very low values:

 • An antarctic sensor reading the temperature of 100º